 Why We Chose Marriott Ko’Olina Over Aulani –

-I have been wanting to take the kids to the Aulani resort for quite some time now.
-So when it came time to plan our Hawaii vacation to Oahu, that was the first place I looked.
-It was a dream of ours to stay there, but it was going to cost an arm and a leg, and as I started to really research, I found that it might not be the best option for my family after all.
+I had been wanting to take the kids to the Aulani resort for quite some time, before this stay.
+So when it came time to plan our Hawaii vacation to Oahu, that was the first place I looked, and that is how I initially discovered the Marriott here.
+It was a dream of ours to stay at the Aulani initially (and I still would any day), but it was going to cost an arm and a leg.
+So I started to do more research, and I found that it might not be the best option for my family after all.
 If you are a die hard Disney fan, then it might still be the right choice for you, but I have included some things to consider when booking your Oahu vacation, to make sure it is.
 We are big Disney fans, and did spend some time at the Aulani just looking around, but found there were some things that we preferred about the Marriott over the Aulani.

 Beachfront at the Marriott Ko’Olina Beach Resort on Oahu